iamhk12/Projects/WebProjects/PR_DanceAcademy-(html-css-node-mongoDB)/README.md

 <br/>
 <br/>

-It also generates data of the details of users and stored them in database.<br/>
+It also generates data of the details of users and store them in database.<br/>
 It consists of node_modules.